Albuquerque, New Mexico: Geography

-Located in north-central New Mexico, Albuquerque serves as the county seat of Bernalillo County.
+Albuquerque is located in north-central New Mexico.
 To its east are the Sandia–Manzano Mountains.
 The Rio Grande flows north to south through its center, while the West Mesa and Petroglyph National Monument make up the western part of the city.
 Albuquerque has one of the highest elevations of any major city in the U.S., ranging from 4,900 ft above sea level near the Rio Grande to over 6,700 ft in the foothill areas of Sandia Heights and Glenwood Hills.
-The civic apex is found in an undeveloped area within the Albuquerque Open Space; there, the terrain rises to an elevation of approximately 6,880 ft, and the metropolitan area's highest point is the top of Sandia Mountains at an altitude of 10,678 ft.
+The civic apex is found in an undeveloped area within the Albuquerque Open Space; there, the terrain rises to an elevation of approximately 6,880 ft, and the metropolitan area's highest point is Sandia Crest at an altitude of 10,678 ft.

 According to the United States Census Bureau, Albuquerque has a total area of 490.9 sqkm, of which 486.2 km2 is land and 4.7 km2, or 0.96%, is water.

-Albuquerque lies within a fertile valley on the Rio Grande River with its Bosque forest, in the center of the Albuquerque Basin, flanked on the eastern side by the Sandia Mountains and to the west by the West Mesa.
+Albuquerque lies within the fertile Rio Grande Valley with its Bosque forest, in the center of the Albuquerque Basin, flanked on the eastern side by the Sandia Mountains and to the west by the West Mesa.
 Located in central New Mexico, the city also has noticeable influences from the adjacent Colorado Plateau semi-desert, New Mexico Mountains forested with juniper and pine, and Southwest plateaus and plains steppe ecoregions, depending on where one is located.

 Landforms and drainage

-Albuquerque has one of the highest elevations of any major city in the United States, though the effects of this are greatly tempered by its southwesterly continental position.
-The elevation of the city ranges from 4,900 feet (1,490 m) above sea level near the Rio Grande (in the Valley) to over 6,700 feet (1,950 m) in the foothill areas of Sandia Heights and Glenwood Hills.
-At the Albuquerque International Airport, the elevation is 5,352 feet (1,631 m) above sea level.
+Albuquerque has one of the highest and most varied elevations of any major city in the United States, though the effects of this are greatly tempered by its southwesterly continental position.
+The elevation of the city ranges from 4,949 feet (1,508 m) above sea level near the Rio Grande (in the Valley) to 6,165 feet (1,879 m) in the foothill areas of Sandia Heights.
+At the Albuquerque International Sunport, the elevation is 5,355 feet (1,632 m) above sea level.

 The Rio Grande is classified, like the Nile, as an "exotic" river.
 The New Mexico portion of the Rio Grande lies within the Rio Grande Rift Valley, bordered by a system of faults, including those that lifted up the adjacent Sandia and Manzano Mountains, while lowering the area where the life-sustaining Rio Grande now flows.